-- The Normal Cost, expressed as a percentage of total active payroll - The Amortization of the Unfunded Accrued Liability (UAL), expressed as a dollar amount
+- Normal Cost, expressed as a percentage of total active payroll - Amortization of the Unfunded Accrued Liability (UAL), expressed as a dollar amount

-For fiscal years prior to FY 2017-18, the Amortization of UAL component was expressed as percentage of total active payroll.
-Starting with FY 2017-18, the Amortization of UAL component was expressed as a dollar amount and invoiced on a monthly basis.
-There continues to be an option to prepay this amount during July of each fiscal year.
+For fiscal years prior to 2017-18, the Amortization of UAL component was expressed as percentage of total active payroll.
+Starting with fiscal year 2017-18, the Amortization of UAL component is expressed as a dollar amount and invoiced on a monthly basis.
+There is an option to prepay this amount during July of each fiscal year.

-The Normal Cost component will continue to be expressed as a percentage of active payroll with employer and employee contributions payable as part of the regular payroll reporting process.
+The Normal Cost component is expressed as a percentage of active payroll with employer and employee contributions payable as part of the regular payroll reporting process.